 Are Miele’s cooktops worth the money?

 Hungry for versatility?
-Then Miele has you covered, building Flexible cooking zones into many of its cooktops in order to accommodate pots and pans of different sizes.
-The brand’s range of CombiSets similarly allows home cooks to keep it hot in the kitchen (and in style), with individual and larger-size cooktops to add onto your existing Miele cooktop.
+Then Miele has you covered, building flexible cooking zones into many of its cooktops in order to accommodate pots and pans of different sizes.
+The brand’s range of CombiSets similarly allows home cooks to keep it hot in the kitchen (and in style), with individual and larger-size cooktops to add to your existing Miele cooktop.

 thorough German testing, have earned it a premium position in the market.